Whistle (2003 film): Production

-This film is the director duo J. D.–Jerry's third film after Ullaasam and Pandavas.
-Newcomer Vikramaditya, who featured in Hindi-language advertisements, made his feature debut with this film.
-Whistle is one of the only campus thrillers to be made in Tamil.
-The film is the sixth venture of Media Dreams.
+The director duo J. D.–Jerry said the film's title Whistle is a reference to "Whistle Day", a fictional carnival that features in the narrative, adding that "the rest of the film has an undercurrent of the sequence.
+Besides, `Whistle' stands for joy and sorrow".
+Newcomer Vikramaditya, who previously appeared in numerous Hindi-language advertisements and plays, made his feature debut with this film.
+Whistle is one of the earliest campus thrillers to be made in Tamil.

 Soundtrack

 The soundtrack was composed by D. Imman.
 Newcomer Anitha Chandrasekar sang the track "Azhagiya Asura", which became popular.
-Silamabarasan and Aishwarya Rajinikanth sang a song.